http4k/www/src/website/content/tutorial/build_a_simple_mcp_app/index.md

 weight: 5
 ---

-This tutorial walks through building **GitHub Release Planner** — an MCP App that displays an interactive UI inside an MCP host (like Claude Desktop), fetches issues from the GitHub API, and lets users select issues for a release.
+This tutorial walks through building **Repo Health Checker** — an MCP App that displays an interactive UI inside an MCP host (like Claude Desktop), fetches health metrics from the GitHub API, and lets users select metrics and a focus mode for analysis.

 We'll use the [http4k MCP SDK](https://mcp.http4k.org) — a Kotlin-first MCP implementation that stays up to date with the latest protocol spec, embraces functional simplicity over annotation magic, and is totally testable from top to bottom.
 It also has first-class support for MCP Apps, which most other MCP SDKs don't offer yet.